-An employee engaged in any duties carrying a higher wage rate than the classification in which they are ordinarily employed in any one day or shift will be paid at the higher wage rate for:

-- (a). the time so worked for two hours or less; or - (b) full day or shift where the time so worked exceeds two hours.
+- (a) An employee engaged in any duties carrying a higher wage rate than the classification in which they are ordinarily employed in any one day or shift will be paid at the higher wage rate for: - (i) The time so worked for two hours or less; or

-Higher duties allowance does not apply to Registered Nurse levels 4 and 5.
+- (ii) Full day or shift where the time so worked exceeds two hours. - (b) Higher duties allowance does not apply to Registered Nurse levels 4 and 5.

-Part 6-Leave and Public Holidays
+Part 6: Leave and Public Holidays